brainhack-princeton/handbook/docs/content_pages/03-06-sampleProjectWithDatalad.rst

 * :blue:`/derivatives/mriqc`

 There are also some files and directories that we want to ignore (or leave "untracked").
-This is either because we aren't worried about version controlling certain directories (e.g., :blue:`/derivatives/work`) or because files might contain sensitive information that we don't want to share or make publicly available (e.g., :blue:`/data/dicom` and anatomical scans that have not been defaced).
+This is either because we aren't worried about version controlling certain directories (e.g., :blue:`/data/work`) or because files might contain sensitive information that we don't want to share or make publicly available (e.g., :blue:`/data/dicom` and anatomical scans that have not been defaced).
 We will make sure to add directories and files that we do not want to track into the appropriate dataset's .gitignore file.

 Let's get started!
 First, make sure you have activated your datalad conda environment and navigate to the :blue:`/sample_project` in your personal directory.
-Notice on the command line, :orange:`(` datalad :orange:`)` indicates you are working in your datalad conda environment.
+Notice on the command line, :orange:`(` datalad :orange:`)` indicates you are working in your datalad conda environment (this could also say :orange:`(` pygers :orange:`)` if you are working in your pygers conda environment).
 The working directory is included in :orange:`[` brackets :orange:`]`.

 .. code-block:: bash